-Falsehoods deny the truth of Scripture.
-Speculations may not deny the Bible, but they distract from its emphasis.
-They take folks down irrelevant rabbit trails.
+Falsehoods deny the truth.
+Speculations distract from it.
+They take people down irrelevant rabbit trails.

-Bible Codes, and 666 interpretations, and UFOs, and conspiracy theories... are all clever speculation - but they don't promote godly living or biblical knowledge.
+Bible Codes, and 666 interpretations, and Antichrist identifications, and conspiracy theories... are all just speculation.
+And they divide rather than edify.
 Paul is telling Tim to never let tabloid overshadow truth.

 Our focus should be on the Scriptures.
 For verse 5 tells us its end result...
 "Now the purpose of the commandment is love from a pure heart, from a good conscience, and from sincere faith..."
-Christian truth produces love for God and man.
-Not arrogance... not fear... not elitism... not combativeness... but love!
+Christian truth produces love for God and man... not arrogance... not fear... not elitism... not combativeness... but love!

-That's why every insight or preaching point - if it doesn't increase my love for God and you - it doesn't deserve a lot of my attention!
-It might be intellectually stimulating - or peak my curiosity - but if it doesn't encourage me to love God from a pure heart, a good conscience, a sincere faith it doesn't merit my focus.
+That's why every preaching point, if it doesn't increase my love for God and you; it doesn't deserve my attention!
+It might be clever and curious, but if it doesn't cause me to love from a pure heart, a good conscience, a sincere faith it doesn't merit my focus.

-But verse 6, "from which some, having strayed, have turned aside to idle talk, desiring to be teachers of the law, understanding neither what they say nor the things which they affirm."
+Verse 6, "from which some, having strayed, have turned aside to idle talk, desiring to be teachers of the law, understanding neither what they say nor the things which they affirm."
 There were legalists in Ephesus.